Filing to collect Social Security disability benefits can be very confusing for many people. There may be an intentional reason for that.

 In terms of your disability, it’s important that you are transparent about your medical symptoms and mental health issues, how they are affecting your social life and other daily activities, and the costs you regularly face.
 Talk about your medical treatments, impairments, medications, and any side effects you’ve suffered, and how these interfere with your ability to work and live daily.
 These facts are essential to your case.

-You may have to answer questions about your work history.
-If you are asked for this information, be detailed and account for everything you had to do at your job.
-Did you ever have to do heavy lifting?
-Say so.
-Was there a lot of sit-and-stand?
-Mention it.
-Be detailed and again, honest and forthright.
+You may also have to answer questions about your work history.
+If you are asked for this information, be detailed and account for everything you had to do at your job, even if it may seem unnecessary.

 Don’t try to condense your symptoms or disabilities to save space or time.
-Don’t be embarrassed or think you’re overblowing the things you deal with.
-The more details you can give, the better off you’ll be.
-You can’t take up too much space describing your conditions and their effects on your life.
+Provide as many details as possible about your conditions, and avoid leaving anything out in an attempt to be concise.
+Also, don’t be embarrassed or think that you’re overblowing the things you deal with, as this can lead to an incomplete or inaccurate picture of your situation.
+Remember that you can’t take up too much space describing your conditions and their effects on your life.

 Fighting a Refusal

-Don’t be surprised or disheartened if your first try gets refused.
-This is more common than many people realize, and it’s not the end of the world or the end of the road for you.
-It is possible to fight refusals of SSI claims, but you may need help to do so.
-The best form of help you can get is with the services of a qualified Social Security Disability Attorney.
+Try not to be disheartened if your first try gets refused.
+This is more common than many people realize, and it’s not the end of the road for you.

 To begin the appeals process, you must file a request for reconsideration.
 This provides you with the opportunity to provide additional information that may strengthen your case.
 At this stage, it is highly recommended to consult with an experienced disability attorney who can help you build a robust appeal.

 Being denied benefits after putting hard work into your application can be frustrating, but always remember that you have the right to appeal this decision.